All my ex-keyfriends, part two

 1996: Roland E-14

-That year I’ve sold my PSR-210 to some kid who had just begun taking lessons, so for the first time since, I was without an arranger keyboard.
+That year I’ve sold my PSR-210 to some kid who had just begun taking lessons, so for the first time since I was without an arranger keyboard at hand.
 My father had then introduced me to his colleague from work who was a part-time musician and who had just bought Roland E-14.
-I’ve liked the keyboard at the first sight.
-It was very compact and easy to transport and its sounds and styles were even more modern and diverse than the ones on my PSR-210.
+I’ve liked the keyboard from the first sight.
+It was very compact and easy to transport and its sounds and styles were more modern and diverse than the ones on my PSR-210.
 Since our only local music store back then didn’t had E-14 in stock at the time, I’ve bought an used one in mint condition through a newspaper ad.

 1997: Korg M1

 From the beginning of the 90’s, I’ve seen this keyboard everywhere, especially on TV.
 Though it was somewhat dated back in 1997., I was still determined to get one myself.
 Since it wasn’t possible to purchase a new one anymore, I’ve tried to find it through newspaper ads.
 After some time, I’ve got the call from a man who offered to take my Yamaha V50 in the exchange for his Korg M1 without additional money involved.
 I was so excited that I didn’t think about the possible “side effects” of this transaction.
 When I look back now, this was likely one of the worst purchases I’ve made over the years.
 The man who was selling M1 was a Gipsy who was playing in every tavern in Slavonija and Baranja and his keyboard, while in working order, was terribly neglected.
 That had started to bother me pretty soon, since I was used to having only new or like new musical instruments before.
 So, one afternoon, my father and I had armed ourselves with a few spray paint cans and we dolled up M1 pretty good.
 I even managed to get a good price for it later. :)

 1998: Roland E-68